ipconfigure/swagger-ui/README.md

  - `nvm use v6.10.3`
  - When you are done, check your node versions with `nvm ls` and switch back to your Node 4 version.  `nvm use v4.8.3`

+Now for the obvious bit:

  - Clone this repository

+Workflow looks like this:

  - Make your changes
  - Build with `npm run build`
  - Test by moving a copy of orchid_swagger.yaml in the dist directory and running http-server in the dist directory.